 Using creativity to fight lead poisoning as part of Toward Common Cause

-When Mel Chin, an artist and 2019 MacArthur Fellow, delivered a virtual commencement address to graduates of the School of the Art Institute of Chicago the other weekend, he issued a challenge: “as things close down, we have to summon the courage to open up.
+When Mel Chin, an artist and 2019 MacArthur Fellow, delivered a virtual commencement address to graduates of the School of the Art Institute of Chicago in May 2020, he issued a challenge: “as things close down, we have to summon the courage to open up.
 Maybe it’s not a time for words, but for action.”

 The SAIC graduates were then asked to be the first to contribute to the Chicago Fundred Initiative: A Bill for IL, a creative campaign that advances public education and community engagement through the creation and collection of Fundreds—original, hand-drawn interpretations of $100 bills.